On-Page Optimization: The Complete Checklist 2026

 - 'en' for English (international)

-The 'x-default' variant tells Google which page to show users for whom no specific language version exists.
-Usually, this is the English or the main language version.
+The 'x-default' variant tells Google which page should be displayed to users for whom no specific language version exists.
+This is usually the English or the primary language version.

 There are three common approaches: